Home For Students Ticket 2 English 2 Ticket 2 English Unit 10: Brain Drain

 • Skilled: Having the ability to perform a task expertly and well

-• Unskilled: Not having a special skill or training
+• Unskilled: Not having a particular skill or training

 • Tempting: Highly attractive